These Christian historical romance novels are perfect for when you’re looking for something sweet to read.

 7. The Spice King by Elizabeth Camden

 In stores on September 3rd, this novel marks the debut of a new series by the award-winning author, Elizabeth Camden.
-Plus, who can resist a novel with a broad-shouldered hero on its cover?
+Plus, who can resist a book with a broad-shouldered hero on its cover?

 Not sure this one is technically tagged as “Christian,” but it’s a sweet historical fiction novel that most anyone who prefers an inspirational story will enjoy.